What is Soap

 The FDA does not regulate what "natural" or "organic" means, so commercial soap manufacturers are free to use the term "natural" and "organic", even though they use synthetic ingredients.

-True soap is made by combining oils (fats) and an alkali (salts), such as lye (sodium hydroxide), which is known as the saponification process.
+True soap is made by combining oils (fats) and an alkali (salts), such as lye (sodium hydroxide), and the reaction leads to the formation of soap.
+This is known as the saponification process.
 The lye reacts with the oils, turning what starts out as liquid into blocks of soap.
 When made properly, no lye remains in the finished product and glycerin, a natural humectant and moisturizer, is formed.
 Commercial soap manufacturers often remove the glycerin, replacing it with synthetic ingredients which tend to be drying, and the extracted glycerin is sold as a separate product.

-Our handmade soaps are free of parabens, phthalates and sodium lauryl sulfate, with no synthetic detergents or harsh chemicals added, and the natural glycerin is not removed from our products.
+Our soaps are free of parabens, phthalates and sodium lauryl sulfate, with no synthetic detergents or harsh chemicals added, and the natural glycerin is not removed, making our products moisturizing and soothing to the skin.

 When selecting soap, a good rule to follow is the fewer the ingredients listed, the better.